 Recipe adapted from The American Medical Association Family Health Cookbook

-- 1 pound young collard, mustard or turnip greens or Swiss chard (or 10-oz. package frozen greens, thawed and drained)
+1 pound young collard, mustard or turnip greens or Swiss chard, washed and stemmed

-Preheat oven to 350 degrees.
-Lightly coat a 2-quart souffle dish with vegetable oil spray.
+Heat oven to 350 degrees.
+Lightly coat a 2-quart souffle dish with nonstick oil spray.

-In a heavy medium saucepan, bring 2 cups of water to a boil.
-Gradually whisk in the cornmeal and add salt.
-Cook over medium heat — whisking almost constantly — until the mixture is very thick, begins to form a ball and pulls away from the sides of the pan (about 5 minutes).
-Remove from heat and whisk in the buttermilk, cheese, hot pepper sauce and egg yolks.
+In a medium saucepan, bring 2 cups of water to a boil.
+Gradually whisk in the cornmeal and salt.
+Cook over medium heat — whisking almost constantly — until the mixture is very thick, begins to form a ball and pulls away from the sides of the pan, about 5 minutes.
+Remove from heat and whisk in the buttermilk, cheese and hot sauce, followed by the egg yolks.

-Using an electric mixer, beat 4 egg whites until stiff but not dry.
+Using an electric mixer in a large bowl, beat the four egg whites until stiff but not dry.
 Stir 1/3 of the whites into the cornmeal mixture to lighten it, then fold in the remaining whites.
-Spoon the batter over the greens and bake until puffed and lightly browned on top (45 to 50 minutes).
+Spoon the batter over the greens and bake until puffed and lightly browned on top, 45 to 50 minutes.
 The spoon bread should be soft in the center and crusty around the edges.
 Serve immediately.